 heritage breeds are usually no longer of commercial significance,

-it is important to preserve their genetics for the purpose of
+it is important to preserve their genetics for reasons of

 biodiversity and historical relevance.

-Some of the heritage breeds are also hardier than many of the
+In addition, some of the heritage breeds may be hardier than many of the

 more popular breeds that have been exploited by the show ring or single trait selection.

-Heritage breeds are ideal for small, hobby farms or historical
+Heritage breeds are especially ideal for small, hobby farms or historical

 farms or estates.
-The Navajo Churro is the oldest breed of sheep
+The Navajo Churro is considered to be the oldest breed of sheep

 in the United States.
-Another breed of great historical significance is the Leicester Longwool.
+Gulf Coast or Florida Natives also descent from the sheep brought to the Americas by the Spaniards.
+A British breed of significance is the Leicester Longwool.
 The Colonial Williamsburg Foundation leads efforts to preserve this historic breed.